johannest/loadtestdriver/README.md

 ### Workflow

-1. Run `mvn clean package spring-boot:repackage` to create an executable jar file from the project.
+Build CLI with the following command `mvn clean package spring-boot:repackage` This will create an executable jar file from the project.

-2. Now you can run the CLI.
-For example `java -jar .\target\loadtestdriver-0.3.4.jar -f .\test_scripts\LoginTest.scala -r .\test_scripts\resources`
+To run the CLI you can use `java -jar` for example `java -jar .\target\loadtestdriver-0.3.4.jar -f .\test_scripts\LoginTest.scala -r .\test_scripts\resources`

+To see all possible command line options run `java -jar .\target\loadtestdriver-0.3.4.jar --help`

+### Recorder
+LoadTest CLI can be used also to quickly start Gatling recorder with the preferred recording parameters.
+Run `java -jar .\target\loadtestdriver-0.3.4.jar record --help` to see possible command line options.